Henryy417/ICT-SBA/README.md

 ## Features
 - User and admin authentication
-- Register/deregister users (admin only)
+- Register/deregister users
-- Change password (user and admin)
+- Change password
-- Create, update, and delete rooms (admin only)
+- Create, update, and delete rooms
 - Book, modify, cancel, and clear bookings
 - Search and show bookings with flexible filters
-- Raw SQL query execution (admin only)
+- Raw SQL query execution

 ## Getting Started
 1. To use it on your computer, run the script as a standalone program: